Island Hopping Croatia - Bol, Brac Island

 My advice for Bol is to arrive, unpack and simply chill out.
 It is a rare opportunity and place to just BE without worrying about anything.

-A relaxing stroll along a paved promenade will take you to the postcard perfect Zlatni Rat beach.
+A relaxing stroll along a paved promenade will take you to postcard perfect Zlatni Rat beach.
 Although tourist sites will tell you this is a sandy beach it is very definitely a pebble beach (especially by Australian standards).
 The white pebbles however are what gives the water its crystal-clear appearance and you will find it difficult to find more perfect waters to swim in.

-Walks and sightseeing
+Walks and hikes in Bol

 You don’t need a map or a plan in Bol.
 Just head off in any direction and you can find interesting walks and places to stop along the way.
-Head one direction and stumble into the monastery or another direction to follow the beach promenade with all its wonderful photo opportunities.
+Head one direction and stumble into the beach front monastery or another direction to follow the beach promenade with all its wonderful photo opportunities.

 It was also interesting to take a walk high up in the village and along some of the roads heading out of town to see the mini farms that people have set up in their backyards.
 On a tiny scale and cared and tended to by hand the simplicity of lifestyle is really interesting and will have you questioning the complexity of life today.